I’ve been meaning to share more about my experience becoming a mama because it’s been a huge turning point in my identity and in my life.

 Considering Home Birth

-Halfway (or more than halfway?
-I don’t remember) through my pregnancy, my doula (also one of my dear friends) encouraged me to consider home birth.
+More than halfway through my pregnancy, my doula (also one of my dear friends) encouraged me to consider home birth.
 My doula’s best friend is the midwife at the local midwifery collective, and she sent me there to have an interview.

 I shared my fears and misconceptions about home birth (for example I wasn’t aware that home birth midwives actually have all of the same tools as birth center midwives).
 With more information, I felt more confident.
 And I still had more to process before I made my decision.